stanpak/eventer/README.md

 ## Configurability

 * Definitions of messages can be kept as
-  * **Enums**
+  * **Enums (or rather Java constants)**

-    This method is just a way of hardcoding the message templates into the code.
+    This method is just a way of hard-coding the message templates into the code.
     It can be useful for systems that can be recompiled frequently after changing the text of messages.

     Since in Java the it is impossible to inherit the enum structure we need to use regular classes.
 Below is an example of such class definition: